jeremt/jeremt.github.com/pages/work/more.md

 Ask me one!
 -----------

-You can also [contact me](#contact), if you have any development project to offer me.
+You can also [contact me](#contact), if you have any interesting or innovative development project to offer me.